-Moreover, it is possible to generate samples from this distribution: if X is a complex unit variance normal random variable, and if \sqrt{V} is a square root of V, then $\sqrt{V}X$ is distributed like v.
+Moreover, it is possible to generate samples from this distribution: if X is a complex unit variance independent normal random vector, and if \sqrt{V} is a square root of V, then $\sqrt{V}X$ is distributed like v.
+This allows for simulations of sample image sequences for a large number of particles with a complexity independent of the number of particles.